didsergiy4s/My4s_ERP_CRM/README.md

 ---
 I express my deep gratitude to the developers of Node.js, Firebird databases, Firebird Editor Pro, Visual Studio Code!

-In general, My4S is a ready-made startup that lacks only one thing: someone to believe in the program.

 ## Documentation

 - ߓĠ[Help4s_en.pdf](Help4s_en.pdf) — English description